Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-By symmetry on the leaves of $(12|34)$, to expect this topology for $T$ we must have \emph{both} pairs $(s,t), (x,y)$ with coordinates of \emph{opposite} sign.
-Hence, without loss of generality we may assume $s> 0$ and $t<0$.
-In addition, since $x+y=s+t<s$ and $s=x^++ y^+$ we must have either $x=s,y=t$ or $x=t,y=s$.
-Assume the first conditions hold.
-By analyzing \eqref{eq:3} we conclude:
+By the symmetry on $(12|34)$, we observe that \emph{both} pairs $(s,t), (x,y)$ have coordinates of \emph{opposite} sign.
+In addition, since $x+y=s+t<s$ and $s=x^++ y^+$, then we must have either $x=s,y=t$ or $x=t,y=s$.
+By analyzing \eqref{eq:3} we conclude that either: